MUSEUM GUIDE | CABANA TRAVEL | CABANA MAGAZINE

 A cornerstone of Dutch culture, the Rijksmuseum tells the story of 800 years of Dutch history © The Rijksmuseum

-Specializing in 17th-century Dutch paintings, Tamar van Riessen, a curator at the Rijksmuseum in Amsterdam, oversees one of the world's most renowned collections of Dutch Golden Age art.
+Specializing in 17th-century Dutch paintings, Tamar van Riessen, a junior curator at the Rijksmuseum in Amsterdam, oversees one of the world's most renowned collections of Dutch Golden Age art.
 A cornerstone of Dutch culture, the Rijks tells the story of 800 years of Dutch history, focusing on art from the 1200s to the present day.

 Tamar shares with Cabana six of her favorite masterpieces from the museum's permanent collection, and explains why no visitor should pass them by.